bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 `stencil push`

 Stencil CLI displays the same notifications, prompts, and selection options you would receive when using the control panel's GUI.
-The sections below will describe the notifications and interactions you might see.
+The following sections will describe the notifications and interactions you might see.

 To push a theme and activate a particular variation without being prompted, use `stencil push -a VARIATION_NAME` with the name of the variation.
 For example, `stencil push -a Light` will activate the "Light" variation.
 If you simply use `stencil push -a` without a variation name, the first variation will be applied.